Temnodontosaurus: Chile

 While Temnodontosaurus was historically known only from Europe, a fragmentary specimen was discovered in 1988 in the Atacama Desert, Chile.
 This specimen, consisting of fragmentary remains of the jaws and catalogued since as SGO.PV.324, was later rediscovered in 2016 in the collections of the National Museum of Natural History of Chile in Santiago, and first described in 2020.
 It comes more precisely from the volcanic beds of the La Negra Formation, dating from the Early Jurassic.
 The presence of ammonites potentially belonging to the genera Arnioceras and Paracoronicera indicates that the formation probably dates from the Sinemurian.
 The fossil record of vertebrates discovered in what is now northern Chile is currently very thin, but remains quite similar to that found in Europe.
 At that time, northern Chile was submerged by the southeastern part of the ancient superocean Panthalassa.
 Among the vertebrates identified are leptolepids, actinopterygians already present in Europe.
 Apart from Temnodontosaurus itself, the marine reptiles identified include thalattosuchians and undetermined plesiosaurs.
-The presence of these taxa in northern Chile could be explained by an interfaunal exchange between Thetys and Panthalassa, although other evidence suggesting this remains thin.
+The presence of these taxa in northern Chile could be explained by an interfaunal exchange between Tethys and Panthalassa, although other evidence suggesting this remains thin.